Bairdo/gasket/docs/README.link022.md

 First *read* over [main readme](README.authentication.md) for a general overview of Gasket's authentication, and the [link022 readme](https://github.com/google/link022).

-We will now use the [link022 demo](https://github.com/google/link022/tree/master/demo) with Gasket.
+We will use the [link022 demo](https://github.com/google/link022/tree/master/demo) and add an OpenFlow switch controlled by Gasket & Faucet in between the gateway and AP.

 ## Link022 AP